west-coast-matthew/erp-api-entity-mgmnt-java/README.md

 docker run -p 8080:8080 native-test:0.0.1-SNAPSHOT

-## Enhancment log
+## Enhancement log
 8/8/2024
 	Initial project setup w/w single API (Tank) Configured GitHub action for CI deployment to server

 ## Additional information
-For information details on the purpose of the project and details of the problem domain we are working with here, you can visit [https://www.matthewdalby.com]()
+For information details on the purpose of the project and details of the problem domain we are working with here, you can visit [https://www.matthewdalby.dev]()